S204STi/music-mongrel-2017/README.md

 Basic marketing landing page.

-Built using NodeJS, ExpressJS, Jade, and Stylus.
+Built using: NodeJS, ExpressJS for routing, Jade/Pug templating, NodeMailer for SMTP, and Stylus for CSS templating.